Full SIPPs in 2025: All the Must-Know Features!

 - And more...

-What Is a Full SIPP and How Does It Work?
+What Is a Full SIPP & How Does It Work?

-This gives us the flexibility to diversify our retirement portfolio, which can potentially yield higher returns.
-Managing a Full SIPP involves a hands-on approach, as we make our own investment decisions.
+This flexibility lets you diversify your retirement portfolio, which could potentially lead to higher returns; however, managing a full SIPP requires a hands-on approach, as you are responsible for making investment decisions.

-Therefore, we should carefully consider our risk tolerance when investing through a Full SIPP.
+Always carefully consider your risk tolerance and reasons to invest before investing through a Full SIPP.

 What Are the Key Features of Full SIPPs?

-The key features are tax relief up to certain contribution limits, other tax advantages, and a wide range of investment choices.
+The key features of full SIPPs are tax relief up to certain contribution limits, other tax advantages, and a wide range of investment choices.

 What Are the Contribution Limits on a Full SIPP?

-There are no contribution limits on a Full SIPP, but for tax relief purposes the annual allowance is up to 100% of your yearly earnings or £60,000, whichever’s lower.3
+While there are no specific contribution limits on a Full SIPP, there is an annual allowance for tax relief purposes; you can contribute up to 100% of your annual earnings or £60,000 (whichever is lower) and still receive tax relief.2

-Any contributions made beyond this threshold in a tax year will not qualify for the relief.
+Any contributions made beyond this annual allowance will not qualify for tax relief.

 Are There Tax Advantages With a Full SIPP?

-- Tax-free growth: Growth on investments held within a SIPP is free of UK capital gains tax and income tax.5
+- Tax-free growth: Growth on investments held within a SIPP is free of UK capital gains tax and income tax.

-- Tax-free lump sum: Once you reach the age of 55, you can typically take up to 25% of your pension pot as a tax-free lump sum.6
+- Tax-free lump sum: Once you reach the age of 55, you can typically take up to 25% of your pension pot as a tax-free lump sum.4

-- Flexibility in drawing income: After taking any tax-free lump sum, you can use the remainder of your SIPP to provide a taxable income, either through purchasing an annuity or via income drawdown.7
+- Flexibility in drawing income: After taking any tax-free lump sum, you can use the remainder of your SIPP to provide a taxable income, either through purchasing an annuity or via income drawdown.

 What Types of Investment Can You Choose?

-The types of investment you can choose for a Full SIPP generally encompass a wide range of asset classes.
+The types of investment you can choose for a Full SIPP generally encompass a wide range of asset classes, including commercial preperties, hedge funds, and foreign currency.

 - Stocks and shares